 C-421: Work Experience Services

 Work Experience services allow a customer to be placed at a business or organization within the community to complete short-term (12 weeks or fewer) work experience to learn skills that are transferable to future long-term competitive integrated employment.
+Work experience services are intended to be short in duration and part-time.

 Work Experience services provide customers with experience in a realistic work environment involving work that is consistent with the customer's strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice.
 Work Experience assists in: